 Methode designs and manufactures integrated center stack (ICS) solutions.
 In these consoles reside all the electronics that power today's modern driver aides i.e. navigation display, touchscreen functionality, radio controls, front HVAC controls, rear HVAC controls and vehicle communications.
 Its tests include rigorous electromagnetic compatibility (EMC) qualification.

 Methode worked with Parker Hannifin to develop a flexible intelligent pneumatic controller, This key system element is used during EMC testing to actuate various control interfaces on the ICS product consisting of various buttons and knobs.
 Each individual component test must be set up independently to perform a specific sequence and a total number of cycles for pass/failure.

-Any time you send current down a wire, it may cause electromagnetic interference.
+Anytime you send current down a wire, it may cause electromagnetic interference.
 During ICS testing, a series of buttons are pressed and knobs are turned while a module is powered on.
-These tests must to be done without any conductive surfaces involved or the risk electromagnetic radiation from the actuators that could interfere with the test.
+These tests must be done without any conductive surfaces involved or the risk of electromagnetic radiation from the actuators that could interfere with the test.

 The pneumatic actuators must be flexible enough to be used with a variety of ICS designs and able to withstand relocation to a test chamber in a different plant or facility as needed.
 Methode runs 32 actuators independently, with some of them being single-acting and others double-acting to control both the extend and retract motions in a controlled fashion.

 The result of Parker and Methode’s collaboration is a custom configured Parker BL67 communication gateway and operator panel which controls the pneumatic valve island and actuators that test these systems to assess their condition.
 What was needed from the onset was to have a software-based tester that could develop and grow as more products needed to be tested.